-The Southern Plains of USA, mostly falling in the borders of Texas, were occupied by many Native American tribes during the 19th century.
+The Southern Plains of the USA, mostly falling in the borders of Texas, were occupied by many Native American tribes during the 19th century.
 These Indian tribes hunted buffalo across the Southern Plains.
-They ate the meat of the buffalo, used its hide to stay warm and to construct their houses.
+They ate the meat of the buffalo, used its hide to stay warm, and construct their houses.

 But the white American hunters were also increasingly interested in the buffalo hides because they sold well in the market.
 After 1870, white hunters started hunting a huge number of buffaloes so that they ran the danger of being extinct.
 The Indians, on the other hand, suffered because their entire lifestyle depended on hunting buffaloes.
 So they decided to fight back which led to the Red River War in 1874.

 At one side was an alliance of Indian tribes including warriors from the Kiowa, Southern Cheyenne, Arapaho, and Comanche tribes.
 The U.S. government had created reservations for these Indian tribes so that they could settle down there.
 But most of the people in these tribes were not willing to give up their freedom and lived inside a limited boundary.

 The Native American alliance of tribes had a total of 1200 warriors.
 However, these warriors usually had their women and children with them which made it very difficult for them to fight for a long time.
 On the other side was the American government and military.
 Initially, the Indian tribes simply attacked white hunters but then they started attacking the U.S. military as well which led the U.S. military to become a part of the war.

 The Red River War started in June 1874 when a group of Indian warriors attacked an outpost of white buffalo hunters.
 This was a small attack and resulted in a very small number of deaths.
 In July, another group of Indian warriors attacked Texas Rangers.